westkingdom/westkingdom/docs/index.md

 - [Documentation tools](doc-editing.md), such as ReadTheDocs and GitHub issue queues.
 - [Legacy websites](legacy.md), still running on our older hosting provider.

 The old design center is at https://wkweb.westkingdom.org.
-Content from that site is being migrated here.
+In particular, see the introduction and scope statement at the [West Kingdom Website Grand Unification Theory Page](http://www.wkweb.westkingdom.org/documentation/west-kingdom-website-grand-unification-theory).